 Staying warm and safe outdoors

 In the winter, getting outside and active can be fun for everyone.
 But going outdoors with someone with dementia requires great care.
-He won’t always dress appropriately for colder weather and slippery conditions.
-Perception problems may make it difficult for him to see ice on the sidewalk or he may believe snow to be a solid surface.
+They won’t always dress appropriately for colder weather and slippery conditions.
+Perception problems may make it difficult for them to see ice on the sidewalk or they may believe snow to be a solid surface.
 To manage outdoor risks:

 - Cover all exposed skin.
 Hats and scarves are particularly important.